|Title:||Assistant Coach - Defensive Ends|

 |Previous College:||Fitchburg State 2011|

-Logan Johnson joined the Harvard football staff as an assistant coach in March 2015, and begins his fifth season as a defensive line coach in 2019.
+Logan Johnson joined the Harvard football staff as an assistant coach in March 2015, and begins his sixth season as a defensive line coach in 2020.

 Harvard capped the 2018 campaign by defeating Yale, 45-27, in the highest scoring episode of The Game.
 The Crimson earned 13 All-Ivy selections, including five on the first team, and finished 6-4 overall and 4-3 in the Ivy League.
 Stone Hart was a finalist for the Bushnell Cup as the Ivy League Defensive Player of the Year.